Partnerships Improve Mammogram Adherence for Women on Medicaid

 The Healthfirst Solution

-Healthfirst employees performed hyper-local, culturally sensitive outreach to Medicaid members eligible for a mammogram to directly address their concerns and help them find and schedule an appointment that was convenient for them.
+Healthfirst Clinical Quality leads performed hyper-local, culturally sensitive outreach to Medicaid members eligible for a mammogram to directly address their concerns and help them find and schedule an appointment that was convenient for them.
 We hire from our local communities, so we can speak to members on a personal level and understand their struggles and concerns.

 Additionally, many in-network hospitals and provider organizations receive a dedicated Healthfirst clinical quality expert to work with one on one, driving awareness of our members’ needs.
 The clinical quality team also benchmarks provider group performance on clinical quality measures such as mammogram adherence and financially incentivizes organizations that meet or exceed benchmarks.